 Tony didn’t reply.

 Suddenly, the sound of a door slamming echoed into the sky and a set of footsteps could be heard drawing closer before Jean appeared.
 She was running around the corner of the destroyed kitchen and tripping at every second step in her high heels, and then she stumbled on a loose stone and fell flat on her face.
 Tony rolled his eyes and Dave let out a shrill splutter of laughter at the sight, but their expressions sobered once they realised she was sobbing.
-Jean’s eyes were wild, her hair was chaotically tangled across her face and she looked more terrified than Tony had ever seen her.
+Jean’s eyes were wild, the remaining half of her hair was chaotically tangled across her face, and she looked more terrified than Tony had ever seen her.

-“Jean, what the hell are you doing?” yelled the producer, stumping down the driveway towards her, but Tony and Dave got there first.
+“Jean, what the hell are you doing?”
+Yelled the producer, stumping down the driveway towards her, but Tony and Dave got there first.

 “Are you all right?”
 Dave asked tentatively as Tony helped haul her to her feet.

 “Is it Andy?
 What’s going on with you guys?”
 Tony asked.